Sir William Dunn, 1st Baronet, of Lakenheath: Family

 Dunn's family origins were modest.
 He was born in Paisley near Glasgow on 22 September 1833 to John Dunn, a local shopkeeper, and Isabella Chalmers.

 Dunn married in South Africa in 1859 with Sarah Elizabeth Howse (1 May 1830 – 2 February 1919), daughter of James Howse (1796–1852), of Grahamstown, Cape Colony, and Sarah Ann Dold (1803–1881).
 James Howse emigrated to Algoa Bay, South Africa from Oxfordshire in 1820.
 He started off as a labourer, but later owned the farm "Leeuwfontein".
 He was killed in an ambush on the way to his farm on New Year's Day 1852.

 Education and training

 It is suggested that Dunn received his earliest education at home, although there are also indications that he attended school in the working-class West End District of Paisley.
 At the age of fourteen Dunn became an apprentice at a local accountant's office.
-In view of the fact that his elder brothers – William was the youngest – all went to work in spinning and weaving, it seems reasonable to surmise that Dunn, through his intelligence and education, was able to break free from his social environment.
+Since his elder brothers – William was the youngest – all went to work in spinning and weaving, it seems reasonable to surmise that Dunn, through his intelligence and education, was able to break free from his social environment.